RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

     }

-Various other settings are available to configure Ra's behaviour - see :doc:`/advanced_topics/settings`.
+Various other settings are available to configure Django ERP framework's behaviour - see :doc:`/advanced_topics/settings`.

 URLS configuration
 -------------------